7 Street food spots in Venice (with map)

 From sweet pastries to tasty seafood cones and super stuffed sandwiches, there’s a lot to get excited about.

-Make sure to save these places in your list or save on your phone the map I shared above.
+Save these places in your list or save on your phone the map I shared above.
 Let me know if you end up trying any of them and what your experience was!

 📌 Like this guide?
 Tap to Pin it…